-This experience will provide the student with a more advanced understanding of both assessment and treatment planning for psychiatric patients, as well as a sense of responsibility for the care of patients.
-While being exposed to a broad range of psychopathology, the medical student will gain an understanding of inpatient psychiatry and the application of the therapeutic community to the treatment of psychiatric inpatients.
+This experience will provide the student with a more advance understanding of both assessment and treatment planning for psychiatric patients, as well as a sense of responsibility for the care of patients.
+In addition to individual psychopathology, the medical student will gain an understanding of inpatient psychiatry and the application of the therapeutic community to the treatment of psychiatric inpatients.

 Students will gain a better understanding of, and proficiency in, the evaluation and mental status examination of the child psychiatric patient.
 Students will also gain experience and understanding in the evaluation of the family.

 Supervised clinical experiences in child psychiatry include the outpatient clinic and the inpatient consultation service.
 Students participate with a team consisting of a psychiatric resident and psychiatric social worker.
 All evaluations are supervised by one of the attending child psychiatrists.
 Evaluations include individual assessment of the child, family evaluation, and history gathering from the school and other community agencies.
 The student also participates in pediatric consultations performed in the Department of Pediatrics at MMC.
 Students are encouraged to attend a broad array of seminars and case conferences available through the Division of Child Psychiatry and the Department of Psychiatry.

 Students may apply for the Child & Adolescent Psychiatry senior rotation at Maine Medical Center by completing our Application Form.